-- the NHS employs 1.4 million people and social care 1.8 million people across England, Wales, Scotland and Northern Ireland - together the Health and Social Care sectors employ one in ten of the working population - there are over 350 jobs roles in the Health and Social Care sector - there are over 100,000 vacancies at any time in the sector - the NHS is the single biggest employer in both the UK and Europe as well as being the fifth biggest employer in the world - nearly 1.5 million patients interact with the NHS every 24 hours - in each of the UK countries, the social care workforce represents a large proportion of employment - the social care workforce represents 6% of total employment and the average full-time equivalent worker generated £19,700 of value towards the economy - the adult social care sector in the UK alone contributes £46.2 billion to the economy.
+- The NHS employs 1.8 million people along with approximately 1.9 million people employed in social care across England, Wales, Scotland and Northern Ireland - together the health and social care sectors employ one in ten of the working population - there are over 350 jobs roles in the health and social care sector - there are over 150,000 vacancies at any time in the sector - the NHS is the single biggest employer in both the UK and Europe as well as being the fifth biggest employer in the world - nearly 1.5 million patients interact with the NHS every 24 hours - the social care workforce represents a large proportion of employment across the UK - the social care workforce in England represents 6% of total employment and the average full-time equivalent worker generated £19,700 of value towards the economy - the adult social care sector in the UK contributes at least £50.3 billion to the economy and provides significant societal benefits.

-The sector is undergoing radical and rapid change, with new government initiatives giving it a higher profile than ever before.
-Developments in frontline Health and Social Care mean there is a demand for well-trained and multi-skilled people across a range of rewarding employment opportunities.
+The sector is undergoing radical and rapid change, with government initiatives giving it a higher profile than ever before.
+Developments in health and social care mean there is a demand for well-trained and multi-skilled people across a range of rewarding employment opportunities.